 All students study History in Key Stage 3.
-In Year 7 and 8, students have four lessons a fortnight whilst students in Year 9 will complete five lessons of History a fortnight.
-Students in Key Stage 4 have five lessons a fortnight with the subject continuing to be a popular choice.
-Currently, we have five classes in Year 10 and five in Year 11.
+In Year 7, 8, 9 and 10 students have four lessons a fortnight whilst students in Year 11 will complete five lessons of History a fortnight.
+The subject continues to be a popular choice

 Students in Key Stage 3 follow a chronological study of History.
 Throughout each topic, students are challenged to use the narrative of the subject to evaluate the causes and consequences of the topics studied.
 We also challenge the students to develop their historical skills in order to consider the provenance of the sources that they use.

 In Year 7, students are given an introduction into chronological understanding and how; as historians we learn about the past.
 Students spend the rest of the first term studying the Battle of Hastings before consider why William was victorious.
 For the rest of the academic year students investigate the impact of the Norman Conquest on England, the wider life of people in the Middle Ages and Tudor Period.
 By the end of the Spring term students will have investigated what motivated people to go on a crusade and whether it was successful before completing an investigation into where power lay

 in Medieval England.
 In the Summer term students spend time studying the turmoil of both the Tudor and Stuart Dynasties.

 In Year 8, students move on to studying the role of the British Empire and its legacy as well as the Industrial Revolution.
 Students then continue their studies in Year 8 by investigating the slave trade and its abolition.
 Finally, Year 8 students then look at the Civil Rights movements in the USA and the Suffrage movement in the UK.
 Throughout their studies, students are encouraged to evaluate the impact and legacy of the decisions and dynasties in the 21st Century.